-Now I had my wholesale sheet: a simple Word doc listing my products, their barcode (also known as universal product code, or UPC), a brief description, and the price I thought was fair for the retailers to purchase them for (a more sophisticated version with pictures came soon after).
-My math was simply based on the little Google research I had done on pricing: charge the retailers approximately half of your usual price.
+Now I had my first line sheet (a more sophisticated version with pictures came soon after): a simple Word doc listing my products, their barcodes, brief descriptions, and what I thought was a fair wholesale price.
+My math was based on the little Google research I had done on pricing: set a wholesale price that is approximately half of your retail price.
 As time went on, I learned to calculate my COGS, or cost of goods sold.
 This number changed over time, decreasing when I began buying in bulk, negotiating better deals on ingredients, and years later when I had automated machines for labeling and filling.
-Eventually I learned that for a consumable product like mine, a healthy pricing structure is generally understood as one in which customers pay your full price and retailers pay 40-60% of that price, while it costs you 10-25% of full price (your COGS) to make a unit—though this varies significantly across industries, retailers, and brands (those operating in tight margin industries, for instance, might have a structure that looks much different).
+Eventually I learned that for a product in the “consumables” category like mine (products that are “used up” and purchased recurrently), a healthy pricing structure is generally understood as one in which customers pay your full price and retailers pay 40-60% of that price, while it costs you 10-25% of full price (your COGS) to make a unit—though this varies significantly across industries, retailers, and brands (those operating in tight margin industries, for instance, might have a structure that looks much different).
 I had become friendly with Polly, the owner of Local Goods, and consulted with her on how she thought I should price.
-Once final, I emailed the line sheet to the woman I’d met at the farmers market, and not long after, I had my first wholesale account.
+Once I finalized prices, I emailed the line sheet to the woman I’d met at the farmers market, and not long after, I had my first wholesale account.

-It wasn’t always easy to say Yes to a new opportunity without knowing with certainty that I could pull it off.
-But entrepreneurship requires risk taking, and I recognized the cost of saying No: I’d miss out on big chances to grow.
+It wasn’t always easy to say yes to a new opportunity without knowing with certainty that I could pull it off.
+But entrepreneurship requires taking risks, and I recognized the cost of saying No: I’d miss out on big chances to grow.
 Taking leaps of faith was necessary the entire time I grew Schmidt’s, and the stakes only got higher.
 In the beginning, I operated based on guidance from my intuition, my customers, and my community.
-Later, I sought out expertise and deeper information, like by bringing on specialized consultants and conducting market research analysis.
+Later, I sought out expertise and deeper information by bringing on specialized consultants and conducting market research analysis.
 As the business became more sophisticated, so did I, but even when I was armed with more data and information, I needed to be comfortable taking chances and making hard decisions.

 As 2011 rolled on, I introduced my shampoo bars, conditioner spray, and sunscreen.
 I became a regular at one market in particular, attending almost every Sunday, and the organizers asked if I wanted to write an article in their weekly newsletter.
 “Yes!”
-I said, and wrote about the “no poo” method, where people wash their hair much less frequently and skip traditional shampoo and conditioner products in favor of more natural options, for example baking soda with a vinegar rinse.
+I said, and wrote about the “no poo” method, where people wash their hair much less frequently and skip traditional shampoo and conditioner products in favor of more natural options, like baking soda with a vinegar rinse.
 It was trendy at the time, and I was positioning myself as knowledgeable about the latest in DIY body care.
 I used it as an opportunity to say that when you do use shampoo, try Schmidt’s shampoo bars, giving my own product a little plug.
-I continued to share product updates and other DIY recipes on Facebook, where folks I’d met at farmers markets and even random strangers were increasingly following me and trusting me as a knowledgeable resource.
+I continued to share product updates and other DIY recipes on Facebook, where folks I’d met at farmers markets (and even random strangers) were increasingly following me and trusting me as a knowledgeable resource.